Rajasthan Film Festival

 The Rajasthan Film Festival Award ceremony (also known as the RFF Awards) is a set of awards presented annually to honour both artistic and technical excellence of artistes in Rajasthani cinema as well as in other Regional Cinema of India.
-12th Edition of Rajasthan film festival award ceremony was held on 28th September, 2024 at Deep Smriti Auditorium,Jaipur.
+12th Edition of Rajasthan film festival award ceremony was held on 28th September, 2024 at Deep Smriti Auditorium, Jaipur.
 Arbaaz Khan and Smita Bansal hosted the award ceremony.
 The theme for the festival was Unity in diversity and 24 awards were awarded in 2 broad categories: for films produced in Rajasthan and for films produced in other regions of India (except Rajasthan).
 In order to honour people who have been dedicated to the industry, a Lifetime Achievement Award is also presented at the ceremony.

+History

 The 12th edition of the regional award ceremony took place on September 28, 2024, at the Deep Smriti Auditorium in Jaipur.
 The event was hosted by Arbaaz Khan and Smita Bansal.
 Notably, the Lifetime Achievement Award was presented to Ahmed and Mohammed Hussain.
 Director and actor Puneet Issar also graced the ceremony with his presence.

 The awards were instituted in 2013.
 The 11th award ceremony was held on 30 September 2023 at Deep Smriti Auditorium.
-Aftab Shivdasani and Neha Dhupia did the hosting at the award night and Lifetime Achievement Award was given to the Bollywood actor Gulshan Grover.
-Bollywood Actor Govinda attended the festival as the chief guest.
+Aftab Shivdasani and Neha Dhupia did the hosting at the award night and Lifetime Achievement Award was given to Gulshan Grover.
+Govinda attended the festival as the chief guest.

 The 10th edition of the RFF award ceremony was held from 22 September 2022 to 24 September 2022 at Maan Place, Jaipur.
-Tusshar Kapoor and Mahima Chaudhry were the hosts of the evening with Film Critic Komal Nahta and lifetime Achievement Award was given to Actor Sanjay Mishra.
+Tusshar Kapoor and Mahima Chaudhry were the hosts of the evening with Film Critic Komal Nahta and lifetime Achievement Award was given to Sanjay Mishra.

 The 9th and 8th edition of Rajasthan Film Festival was not held due to global pandemic of COVID 19.

 The 7th edition of the award ceremony was organized for 3 Days (26 September to 28 September 2019) at Maan Palace, in Jaipur.
 Shreyas Talpade was the host of the award night.
 Other prominent celebrities at the ceremony included Shakti Kapoor, Satish Kaushik, Rajesh Puri, Komal Nahta, Aniruddh Dave, Neha Shree, Aniruddh Singh among others.
 The eighth and ninth edition of the award ceremony were cancelled due to government-imposed covid restrictions.

 The 2018 event was organized for 5 Days (25 to 29 September 2018) at Maan Palace, in Jaipur.
 Vatsal Seth was the host of the award night and the celebrities Jeetendra Kapoor, Mithoon Sharma, Neelu Vaghela, Gajendra Chauhan, Anirudh Dave and Sara Khan made their presence.
 In 2017, the ceremony was held at Deep Smriti Auditorium, on 14 to 16 September 2017.